 The self-esteem of children is greatly influenced by the quality of time spent with them, not the amount.
 Busy lives cause many parents

 to think about the next thing they have to do instead of focusing attention on their children.
 If children don't receive GEMS throughout the day, they may misbehave-feeling that negative attention is better than no attention.

 Actions speak louder than words

 Statistics reveal children receive over 2,000 compliance requests a day.
 As a result, many become parent deaf.
-Instead of nagging or yelling, search for an action.
+Instead of nagging or yelling, search